base-link/base/readme.md

 ### Welcome

-Link Script is a little more than a markup language, tending toward a programming language.
+Link Text is a little more than a markup language, tending toward a programming language.
 In fact, it can be used for a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.

 ### Example